kg583/Kilogram/README.md

 * Multiple advancements are now listed under the new Combat tab
 * "A Pirate's Life for Me" added
 	* Triggered upon opening a buried treasure chest
-	* Hidden child of "Plunderer"
+	* Child of "Plunderer"
 * "A Quaint Little Town" added
 	* Triggered upon discovering a village
-	* "Hired Help" is now a hidden child
+	* "Hired Help" is now a child
-	* "Surge Protector" is now a hidden child
+	* "Surge Protector" is now a child
-	* "What a Deal!" is now a hidden child
+	* "What a Deal!" is now a child
 * "Absorbent, Yellow, and Porous" added
 	* Triggered upon collecting wet sponges
-	* Hidden child of "Atlantean"
+	* Child of "Atlantean"
 * "Atlantean" added
 	* Triggered upon discovering an ocean monument
 * "Plunderer" added